George Brown Darwin Botanic Gardens: History

-In 2000 Darwin's historic former Wesleyan Methodist church was moved from Knuckey Street and reconstructed at the Gardens.
-It is the oldest surviving building in Darwin.
 Today, the old church building houses Eva's Botanical Gardens Cafe.

 Collections

 The gardens contain a major collection of Northern Australian monsoon flora; these include communities like mangroves, monsoon vine thicket, Tiwi Islands wet forest and those found on the Arnhem Land escarpment.
 The gardens also has a large collection of native and introduced tropical plants including cycads, palms, Adansonia, gingers and heliconias.

 Access and transport

 George Brown Darwin Botanic Gardens is accessible by a number of entrances.
 The main entrance and visitor parking is located at Gardens Rd.
 A secondary entrance with parking is situated at the end of Geranium street which is a turn-off from Stuart Highway.
 Pedestrians and cyclists can also access from Gilruth Avenue.

 Public transport is available by bus number 10 which stops close to the Geranium Street entrance as well as bus number 4 which has a stop close to the Gardens Road entrance.